FelTheFirst/Creating-a-Persistent-Kali-Linux-Bootable-USB/README.md

 1d.
 Go to Troubleshoot > Advanced options > UEFI Firmware Settings > Restart.

 ## 2. **Change Settings**
 This step is more difficult for me to explain via text.
-As explained earlier, in the Accessing BIOS/UEFI Theory section, there are various ways in which the BIOS/UEFI may function depending on your machine.
+As explained earlier, there are various ways in which the BIOS/UEFI may function depending on your machine.

 It is likely that you will have to navigate using arrows or hotkeys.